sagiol/Windows-Privesc-/Windows-Privesc.md

 Meterpreter - Meterpreter is a Metaploit attack payload that provides an interactive shell from which an attacker can explore the target machine and execute code.
 Meterpeter is deployed using in-memory DLL injection.
 As a result, Meterpeter resides entirely in memory and writes nothing to disk.

+Token Impersonation - Tokens are temporary keys that allow you access to a system/network without having to provide credentials each time you access a file (like cookies for computers).
+There are two types of tokens:
+* Delegate - Created for logging into a machine or using Remote Desktop.
+* Impersonate - "non-interactive" such as attaching a network drive or a domain logon script.
 ```
 # Basic commands:
 ```